Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 </project>
 ```

-that specifies to use Java 11 and provides the dependency
+that specifies to use Java 17 and provides the dependency
 to `io-takamaka-code`, that is, the run-time classes of the Takamaka smart contracts.

 > We are using `@takamaka_version` here, as version of the Takamaka runtime
 > project.
-Replace that, if needed, with the latest version of the project.
+You can replace that, if needed, with the latest version of the project.

 Since the `pom.xml` file has changed, Eclipse will normally show an error
-in the `family` project.
+in the project.
 To solve it,
 you need to update the Maven dependencies of the project:
-right-click on the `family` project &rarr; Maven &rarr; Update Project...
+right-click on the project &rarr; Maven &rarr; Update Project...

 As you can see, we are importing the dependency `io-takamaka-code`,
 that contains the Takamaka runtime.
 This will be downloaded from Maven